czarandy/czarandy.github.io/_poems/explication.md

 layout: poem
 year: 2003
 ---
-This is a poem I wrote in 2003, during my travails in AP English.
+This is a poem I wrote during my travails in AP English.
 It's got some issues with meter, which I tried to patch up now (but you'll see I didn't quite succeed).
 But at least it gets the message across.

     At first
       Words strewn across the page I found